ieee-ceda-datc/datc-rdf-Metrics4ML/README.md

 The contents of each `experiment` sub-directory are:

-- all_config_files.tgz
-- metrics (.json) files

-### all_config_files.tgz
+- `configs` directory that contains the tar of all the config files
+- `metrics` directory that contain the tar of all the collected metrics for all runs in the METRICS2.1 format

-This configs directory contains the design config files used for each run.
+The configs directory contains the design config files used for each run.
 The design config files for each run consist of the following files:

 - `config-DoE-{variant name}.mk`
 - `fastroute-DoE-{variant name}.tcl` (if required)
 - `constraint-DoE-{variant name}.sdc` (if required)

-To reproduce the each run, user should set `config-DoE-{variant name}.mk` as an `DESIGN_CONFIG` variable for [Makefile](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/blob/master/flow/Makefile) in OpenROAD tool.
+To reproduce each run, the user should set `config-DoE-{variant name}.mk` as a `DESIGN_CONFIG` variable for [Makefile](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/blob/master/flow/Makefile) in OpenROAD tool.
 The above three files for each run must be located in the `{OpenROAD}/flow/designs/{platform}/{design}/ directory`.
-This contains a `data` directory that is further broken down to the individual design run directories that contain all the

-### metrics (.json) files

-The metrics are collected into metrics/ directory.
+The metrics are collected into metrics directory.
 For each run, the metrics are collected separately as a json file.
 The metrics json file name will be the following naming convention:
 - metrics-DoE-{variant name}.json